swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 We can also add to variable that are vectors, and update them by making them longer.
-For example, if we are creating a vector of patient weights, we could update that vector using `append`. `append` takes two arguments, and adds the second item to the end of the first one.
+For example, if we are creating a vector of patient weights, we could update that vector using `append`. `append` takes two parameters, and adds the second item to the end of the first one.

 ```r